HSPH-QBRC/lightning-sandbox/README.md

 /usr/bin/python3 src/main.py [...]
 ```

-For example, to run a RESNET18 model on the CIFAR10 dataset using an ADAM optimizer:
+For example, to run a RESNET18 model on the toy CIFAR10 dataset using an ADAM optimizer:
 ```
 /usr/bin/python3 src/main.py \
      +model=resnet18_cifar10 \